code-and-effect/effective_datatables/README.md

 A controller action must be created to accept a POST with an array of selected ids, `params[:ids]`.

-This is a pass-through to `link_to` and accepts all the same options, except that the method `POST` is forced.
+This is a pass-through to `link_to` and accepts all the same options, except that the method `POST` is used by default.

+You can also specify `data-method: :get` to instead make a `GET` request with the selected ids and redirect the browser link a normal link.

 ```ruby
 bulk_actions do